 - Negative: If you use an at-home rapid antigen test, continue to stay home and test again in 48 hours (or get a PCR test to confirm your results, footnote 6).
 Take at least two home tests.
 If you continue to test negative with a rapid antigen test or test negative via PCR, the public health recommendation is that you remain at home until your symptoms have improved and that you may return to campus after you are fever-free for 24 hours without the use of medication.
 Individuals with risk factors for flu complications should contact their healthcare provider right away to ask about influenza testing and treatment.
 Flu treatment is most effective if taken within the first two days of illness.

 - You can return to work and/or class.

 - Wear a well-fitting, surgical mask or KF94/KN95/N95 respirator when around others at home and in public for 10 days.

-- If you tested positive in the past 90 days, the only additional action is to monitor symptoms through day 10.
+- Watch for symptoms through day 10.
 If symptoms develop, follow instructions in Scenario 2.

 - Get tested at least 5 days after exposure or immediately if you are unsure when you were exposed.

 - Negative: If you tested using an at-home rapid antigen test, test again with another at- home rapid antigen test in 48 hours or get a PCR lab test to confirm your result (footnote 6).
 Watch for symptoms and wear a mask around others outside of your household for 10 days since your last exposure.
 If you develop symptoms, follow instructions for close contacts with symptoms in Scenario 2.